 I was previously a Senior Researcher at Microsoft Research, Montréal, with the

 Fairness, Accountability, Transparency, and Ethics in AI (FATE) group.

-I am a Computer Science Ph.D. student in the School of Interactive Computing at Georgia Tech.
-I work in the Social Dynamics and Wellbeing Lab under the advisement of Dr. Munmun De Choudhury.
-I did my undergraduate in Computer Science and Engineering from IIT Kharagpur, and hold an overall industry research experience of about 5 years.
+I received my Ph.D. in Computer Science from the School of Interactive Computing, College of Computing at Georgia Tech and did my undergraduate (B.Tech) in Computer Science and Engineering from IIT Kharagpur.
+I also hold industry research experience of five years from my pre-PhD days.

 My research is in computational social science, social computing, and human-centered machine learning.
 I adopt methods from machine learning, natural language, and causal inference analysis to examine human behavior and wellbeing using social media and online data, along with complementary multimodal sensing data.
 By situating the studies in an interdisciplinary context, drawing from psychology and social science, my work bears implications from theoretical, practical, design, and ethical perspectives catering to various stakeholders, including researchers, practitioners, and policymakers.

 A major stream of my work focuses on the wellbeing in situated contexts, such as college campuses and workplaces, which are geographically situated communities.
 I am interested in examining the in-practice utility and ecological validity of such wellbeing sensing technologies, along with questioning the underlying assumptions and foreseeing the possible harms of these technologies.
 This enables us to better understand the needs, benefits, and harms of these technologies, and rethinking the responsible design, development, and deployment of these technologies (if at all).

 I plan to recruit PhD students for Fall 2024.
 If you are interested, please send me an email.